rascalmicro/rascal-www/_static/basic-tutorial-diy-thermostat.markdown

 3. Show me a nice graph of temperature versus time
 4. The obvious: sense the house temperature and switch our gas boiler on and off.

-(In the long run, I'd also like the thermostat to log all the data and give me some useful summary statistics about energy usage, but I haven't written that code yet.)
+(In the long run, I'd also like the thermostat to log all the data and give me some useful summary statistics about energy usage, but this is supposed to be a basic tutorial.)

 ## The main loop ##

 Let's start with the basic functionality-- checking the temperature and turning the heat on and off.
 For a temperature sensor, I'm using a [TMP102 breakout board][3] from Sparkfun.
 The Rascal talks to the sensor over the I<sup>2</sup>C bus.

 The code below has the line <code>@rbtimer(3)</code> at the beginning.
-This is a decorator that will make the Rascal's Python app server execute the function below every 3 seconds.
+This will make the Rascal's Python app server execute the function below every 3 seconds.
 (The "rb" comes from the fact that server implements the timer with [red-black trees][4].)
 $$code(lang=python)
 @rbtimer(3)
 def update_relay(num):